Skip to main content

 Programs to Help Pay for Air Conditioners and More: A Guide for Older Adults

-If you’re like millions of Americans across the country, you literally sweated your way through the summer of 2023.
-And its record-breaking heat likely left you asking, “How can I keep cool now—and into the future?”
+If you’re like millions of Americans across the country, you literally sweated your way through last summer.
+In fact, 2025 is now officially the fourth-hottest year on record for the contiguous U.S. The searing heat (and high utility bills) likely left you asking, "Will I be able to afford to cool my home this year?"

-It’s an increasingly important question during a time when historical norms no longer seem to apply.
-Already, experts predict that warmer-than-average days will extend into the fall across large swaths of the United States.
+It’s an important question during a time when historical norms no longer seem to apply.
+Already, experts predict that above-normal temperatures across most of the United States as we head into sping and summer.

 “Even if you don’t live in an area affected by scorching heat, it’s still important to regulate the climate within your home,” explained Jessica Johnston, Senior Director of the NCOA Center for Economic Well-Being.
 “That’s because, as we age, we can become less sensitive to changes in temperature.
 And that can mean we’re more susceptible to heat-related effects—like dehydration, nausea, lightheadedness, and confusion—that can become life-threatening pretty quickly.”